After Dark Review: the Tourism Expansion

 The variety you get in commercial areas - functionally and visually - adds diversity to your city and real character to different parts of your city.
 It gives the place a better sense of story.
 Those gleaming - often characterless - hotels and areas of seedy nightlife make my town feel like a city.

-The addition of biking and associated infrastructure isn’t often highlighted as a central feature – but it’s massive.
+As someone who loves building cities around tourism my tourism guide, that makes it worth it.
+The addition of biking and associated infrastructure isn’t often highlighted as a central feature - but it’s massive.
 You can take a lot of cars off the road and also create modern, low-impact cities more easily.
 There’s also helpful policies and a couple of situational but efficient hub buildings.

 Whether that’s enough for you will depend on your playstyle.
 What I love about the paid/free expansion format is that the vanilla game gets the most important engine updates automatically.
 That means pick up the game in 2018 and you’ll find a well-rounded and fully-featured city builder.
 The expansions add new ways to play, and not fixes.